bortch/Revealable/readme.md

 ![Contract Creation](docs/contract_creation.png)

-- The owner must prepare his secret and cipher it using a key and a intial vector.
+- The owner must prepare his value to hide and cipher it using a key and a intial vector.
-- The owner must write down the ciphered secret to the smart contract before deployment (this could be done afterwards, but it may be more expensive, it remains to be proven)
+- The owner must write down the ciphered value into the smart contract.
 - The owner must test his smart contract to make sure everything works as expected.
 - The owner must deploy the smart contract.

 ![Contract Interaction](docs/contract_interaction.png)

 - The collector can mint the smart contract.
-- The collector can call the smart contract but get the ciphered secret.
+- The collector can call the smart contract but get the ciphered value .

 ![Reveal Secret](docs/reveal_secret.png)

-- The owner can reveal the secret by calling a specific function that will write the key into the smart contract.
+- The owner can reveal the hidden value by calling a specific function that will write the key into the smart contract.
-- The collector can call the smart contract and get the revealed secret.
+- The collector can call the smart contract and get the revealed value.

 ### Preparation & contract testing

 ![Contract Creation](docs/Contract_creation_SeqDiag.png)

 - The owner generates a key and an intial vector.
-- The owner prepares his secret and ciphers it using the key and the intial vector.
+- The owner prepares his value to hide and ciphers it using the key and the intial vector.
 - The owner deploys the smart contract.
-- The owner writes down the ciphered secret to the smart contract.
+- The owner writes down the ciphered value into the smart contract.
 - The owner tests his smart contract to make sure everything works as expected.

 ### Reveal